 Next: Arguments and fights

-She said, “We’re not perfect!
+Before announcing their split, Dewan Tatum once opened up about arguments in her marriage.
+As she told Health, “We’re not perfect!
 Are you kidding?
 We fight like other couples, we disagree about things, we have days where we don’t really like each other.”

 Next: Making the time

 Carving out time

 Making your spouse a priority is one thing, but having to schedule time to spend with them is something else entirely.
 When you’ve been away from your spouse for a bit or if you’re stuck in a rut, it can be easy to just go about your daily life, sticking to your routine.
 However, Dewan Tatum said the two tried to carve out time for each other, even if it wasn’t always easy.

 In an interview with Health, she revealed, “We have not yet scheduled sex, but we do schedule time together, so maybe that is sort of scheduling sex.
 We will go away for a weekend to get time, but we have no real regimented schedule.
 I have friends who do this [schedule sex]; it’s on the calendar.
 We’ve never done that — it might actually be a good idea.”